 The City of Sierra Vista welcomes citizen involvement and serving on a commission is a great way to serve.
 Commission members are appointed by City Council to serve two-year terms with a limit of three consecutive terms.

-If you would like to serve on a commission, board, or committee, click here to see a list of current openings.
+If you would like to serve on a commission, click on the "Members" tab on commissions below to see if there are vacancies.
 If no vacancies are available, you may still be able to participate as a non-voting associate member.
 Click here to download an application.

 The following commissions were established to assist City Council in gathering information about important City functions: